purescript/documentation/language/Differences-from-Haskell.md

 setX val point = point { x = val }
 ```

-A common mistake to look out for is when writing a function that accepts a data type like the original `Point` above, is that the object is still wrapped inside `Point` so something like this will fail:
+A common mistake to look out for is when writing a function that accepts a data type like the original `Point` above—the object is still wrapped inside `Point`, so something like this will fail:

 ``` purescript
 showPoint :: Point -> String
 showPoint p = show p.x <> ", " <> show p.y
 ```

-Instead we need to destructure `Point` to get at the object:
+Instead, we need to destructure `Point` to get at the object:

 ``` purescript
 showPoint :: Point -> String